Significant Accounting Policies

 The finance charge is released to surplus or deficit over the lease period and the capitalised values are amortised over the shorter of the lease term and the useful life of the leased item.

 A provision for employee benefit liabilities (holiday leave, long service leave and retirement gratuities) is recognised as a liability when benefits are earned but not paid.

 Holiday leave includes: annual leave, long service leave (qualified for), statutory time off in lieu and ordinary time off in lieu.
-Annual leave is calculated on an actual entitlement basis at the greater of the average or current hourly earnings in accordance with section 21(2) of the Holidays Act 2003.
+Annual leave is calculated on an actual entitlement basis in accordance with section 21(2) of the Holidays Act 2003.